How To Update WordPress Plugins

 How To Automatically Update And Delete Plugins Safely

-The entire list of files associated with the plugin that you are about to delete will be listed on your screen …
+All files belonging to the plugin that you are about to delete will display on your screen …

-If you are absolutely sure that you want to go ahead and delete the plugin files, click on the Yes, Delete these files button …
+If you are absolutely sure that you would like to proceed and delete the selected plugin, click on the Yes, Delete these files button …

 You can delete all inactive plugins at once, or select a combination of active and inactive plugins to be deleted.